 | Target Instance

-1) Log in to the DTS Console and click Create Task in the data migration list to create a migration task.
+1) Log in to the DTS Console and click Create Migration Task on the data migration page.

-2) Select the corresponding region on Link Region and click Buy at 0 CNY.
+2) Select the corresponding region in Linkage Region and click Buy at 0 CNY.

-- To modify the scheduled task, you must click Scheduled Start again after verification is passed so as to make the task start at the specified time.
+- To modify the scheduled task, you must click Scheduled Start again after the check is passed, so as to make the task start at the specified time.

 - If the specified time has passed, the task will start immediately.
 You can also click Start Now to start the task immediately.

-Redis instances on CVM are used here as an example, and the same is true for migration of instances over a public network.
+Redis instances on CVM are used here as an example, and the same is true for migration of instances over the public network.

 |CVM instance ID||ID of the CVM instance where the source Redis instance resides||The migration task checks the CVM running conditions based on the CVM instance ID||Yes|